vrtbl/passerine/README.md

 # P
-Welcome to P!
+Welcome to Passerine!
-P is a small, concise, extensible programming language, powered by a VM written in Rust.
+Passerine is a small, concise, extensible programming language, powered by a VM written in Rust.
 Inspired by Scheme, OCaml, and Wren.
-P supports (syntactically safe) macros, coroutines, anonymous functions, and the like.
+Passerine supports (syntactically safe) macros, coroutines, anonymous functions, and the like.
 Here's a sample:

 ```